newaetech/DesignStartTrace/hardware/tracewhisperer/README.md

 To learn more, refer to the [DesignStartTrace README](../../README.md).

 ## Trace Port Connections

-Five pins must be connected from the trace target to the front side 20-pin connector of PhyWhisperer-USB in order to supply it with trace data:
+If using parallel trace, five pins must be connected from the trace target to the front side 20-pin connector of PhyWhisperer-USB in order to supply it with trace data:
 - trace clock: to CK pin
 - trace data[3]: to D7 pin
 - trace data[2]: to D6 pin
 - trace data[1]: to D5 pin
 - trace data[0]: to D4 pin

+If using SWO, three pins must be connected:
+- SWDIO/TMS to D0 pin
+- SWCLK/TCLK to D1 pin
+- SWO/TDO to D2 pin

 Additionally, if the target-generated trigger is to be used to trigger trace collection, then the target trigger must be connected to the "PC" pin of the ChipWhisperer connector on the side of PhyWhisperer-USB.

+## Implementation Details
+[This page](FIFO_reads.md) has low-level details on how captured trace data is stored and retrieved from the FPGA.